partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 ## Step 4: Deploying a fungible faucet
-For Alice to have testnet assets, we need to first deploy a faucet.
+To provide Alice with testnet assets, we must first deploy a faucet.
 A faucet account on Miden mints fungible tokens.

 We'll create a public faucet with a token symbol, decimals, and a max supply.
 We will use this faucet to mint tokens to Alice's account in the next section.